-Although both cities are quite lovely on their own, you might consider combining a trip to Charleston with a trip to Savannah.
+Although both cities are quite lovely, you might consider combining a trip to Charleston with a trip to Savannah.
 These two cities are just 108 miles apart.
 They both have immense southern charm but are also different enough from one another that they both deserve attention.

 The first thing you’ll notice about Savannah is that it’s full of parks.
 Each of the parks is beautifully landscaped, many with live oak trees covered in dangling Spanish moss that will take your breath away.
 Wandering around the parks in the Savannah Historic District may be enough to keep you busy for an entire weekend.